kmcgillivray/kmcgillivray/README.md

 ## Fun facts

-- I order my left handed cappuccinos
+- I order left handed cappuccinos
 - My favorite tree is a scots pine in my neighborhood

 ## Where to find me